akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Not me

-Beatrice's shaking fingers had turned white from clutching the wicker of the basket to her chest, her eyes staring back up at the castle.
+Beatrice’s shaking fingers had turned white from clutching the wicker of the basket to her chest, her eyes staring back up at the castle.

 The mother’s voice broke through.
 “The girl got to take her bird home.
 Walked right out of the hall with it under her arm.”